GetContented/edux/README.md

 ## Set up

 This is a reasonably standard Rails application in terms of set up.
-Use git to check it out of the repo, then I used `rbenv` to manage ruby versions.
+Use git to check out a copy of the repo, then I used `rbenv` to manage ruby versions.
 Install `bundler` if you haven't already, then `bundle install` to install all the required gems.
 Make sure you migrate the database before you begin with `rake db:migrate` and as usual, to run the server: `rails s`.

 ## Testing